holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

 With the change to Kitsune2 Holo is retiring their public bootstrap and signal servers.
 For testing, we're offering public servers you can use. **We request and recommend that you maintain your own bootstrap and signal servers**<!-- TODO: document this https://github.com/holochain/docs-pages/issues/573 -->, as the test servers are rate-limited and have no uptime guarantees.
 You can find the server binary on [crates.io](https://crates.io/crates/kitsune2_bootstrap_srv) or adapt [this example `Dockerfile`](https://github.com/holochain/kitsune2/blob/main/docker/kitsune2_bootstrap_srv/Dockerfile).

-If you're bundling your hApp with [Kangaroo](https://github.com/holochain/kangaroo-electron), you'll need to add to your `kangaroo.config.ts` file:
+If you're bundling your hApp with [Kangaroo](https://github.com/holochain/kangaroo-electron), you'll need to add your own servers to your `kangaroo.config.ts` file.

+!!! info Upgrading your Kangaroo-based project Upgrading your project is out of scope for this howto; it involves comparing your project against the code in the `kangaroo-electron` template repo for Holochain 0.5 (currently at [this commit](https://github.com/holochain/kangaroo-electron/tree/89ff7ba9721785c0e4f196707016418aaccadad1)<!-- TODO(upgrade): change this commit as needed -->) and making changes as needed.
+!!!

 ```diff:typescript
  import { defineConfig } from './src/main/defineConfig';